rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ```

 > **Note** ☝
-> We use `v-bind` or `:` to pass dymamic props to a component.
-But you can also pass hard-coded props by omiting the prefix, like `title="Vue JS Workshop"`.
+> We use `v-bind` or `:` to pass dynamic props to a component.
+But you can also pass hard-coded props by omitting the prefix, like `title="Vue JS Workshop"`.
 In this case, the `prop` is treated as a `String`.

 In the component itself, we need to register the prop, so that the component knows what to expect.
 In its simplest form, `props` can be represented by an `Array` of `Strings`.